-- To Improve communication within, to and from SLT, Cohort and Curriculum leaders to the rest of the school. - For cohort leaders to consistently take on the responsibility for their allocated teams and the quality of provision. - For curriculum leaders to refine their knowledge across cohorts of the intent, implementation, and impact of their domain.
+- To Improve communication within, to and from SLT, Cohort and Curriculum leaders to the rest of the school. - For cohort leaders to consistently take on the responsibility for their allocated teams and the quality of provision. - Senior Tutor and Tutors: Review job descriptions, corresponding interview process and induction, create support grids (for consistent use by mentors using optimal learning model) and responsible documents for all roles in the school.
+Governors and school Leaders to prepare for growth: focussed on post-16.